rbind/njtierney.com/content/about.md

 This website exists so I can write about what I do and engage in dialogue with statisticians, programmers, and whoever else is interested.

 I am a keen outdoors person, and love hiking and rock climbing.
+I recently hiked 300K of the Australian Alpine Walking Track, a very rugged adventure, especially when hiking solo.

 Over the past years I have MC'd at national and state level climbing competitions, here is a photo of me MCing at the Australian national lead climbing championships in 2015 in Brisbane.

 ![photo of me MCing at the National Lead Climbing Competition](/imgs/njt-headshot-climb.png)

 I enjoy photography, and have taken some [not-terrible photos](https://www.flickr.com/photos/134851297@N04) of other climbers:

 ![photo of my friend, Neil Jenman, on the submarine boulder in Castle Hill, NZ, underneath the stars](/imgs/neil-castle-hill.png)

+And have also been getting into film photography, which you can follow on my [instagram](https://www.instagram.com/njtierney).

 I occasionally play guitar, love karaoke, and am a coffee geek.